jayshrivastava0/video-editor-api/Readme.md

 # Video Editor API

 This repository contains a simple video editor API that allows users to upload videos and clip them according to specified start and end times or duration.
 The API supports multiple video formats and ensures that inputs are validated to prevent errors.
+Additionally, it includes a script to create slow-motion videos.

 ## Requirements